Why I Started a MBA Program

 - Reputable online Executive MBA program but meets in person every so often

 - Didn’t have to take the GMAT

 After extensive research, I decided between George Mason University (my alma mater) and James Madison University.
-However, James Madison University had an Executive MBA so I decided to go with them.
-When I was about to start, I got a call that the Executive MBA program wasn’t starting until 2019 so I could either transition to the Information Security MBA program or wait.
-JMU’s Information Security MBA program has a great reputation, and I would still have access to the Executive coaches from the Executive MBA program so I decided I would get the best of both worlds.
+However, James Madison University had an Executive MBA, so I decided to go with them.
+When I was about to start, I got a call that the Executive MBA program wasn’t starting until 2019, so I could either transition to the Information Security MBA program or wait.
+JMU’s Information Security MBA program has a great reputation, and I would still have access to the Executive coaches from the Executive MBA program, so I decided to go for it.

-I started in August 2018, and how it’s structured is that it’s a total of 21 classes.
+I started in August 2018, and I have to take 21 classes.
 My cohort and I take a class every eight weeks.
-We meet online, but on the last day of class, we meet in the morning with the class we are currently in, and then in the afternoon, we start the next class.
-It can get crazy, but I am glad that I made the decision.
+We meet online weekly.
+On the last day of the class, we meet in person in the morning.
+In the afternoon, we start the next course.
+It has been crazy, but I know I made the right decision.

 If you are thinking about going back to school, you have to really think about what makes sense for you.
-For me, it made sense to wait for my kids to be teenagers, but there were others that decided to do it when their kids were babies and toddlers so they could get it over with before they got into elementary school.
+For me, it made sense to wait for my kids to be teenagers.
+Others in my cohort decided to do it while their kids are babies and toddlers.